 Please note that the tax abatement on investment is in effect for five years only.
 In year six, the abatement terminates, and the property is taxed at the millage rate in effect at that time.

-The five-year property tax abatement is not available for property placed under a Fee-in-Lieu agreement.
+The abatement is not available to property placed under a Fee-in-Lieu agreement as described in this document.